Clichy-sous-Bois: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

 Transport

 Clichy-sous-Bois is not served directly by any station of the Paris Métro, RER, or suburban rail network.
 Since 2019, it has been directly served by the T4 Tramway, which connects to the Le Raincy - Villemomble - Montfermeil station on Paris RER line E. Before the opening of the tramway, it was claimed the time needed to travel via public transport to the city centre of Paris is about 1.5 hours.

 Rail service is expected to directly serve the commune by 2026 with the planned Clichy-Montfermeil station of the under construction Line 16 of the Paris Métro.

 Economy

 As of 2007 the unemployment rate was around 20%.
 It was close to 50% in the housing estates which were defined by The Economist as "the worst."

 Politics

 In 2007, voter turnout for the presidential election in Clichy was 82%.